The unreasonable effectiveness of Nonstandard Analysis: Introduction

-To uncover the computational content of Nonstandard Analysis alluded to in the above quotes, we shall introduce a template $\CI$ in Section \ref{detail} which converts a theorem of \emph{pure} Nonstandard Analysis into the associated `constructive' theorem; Here, a theorem of `pure' Nonstandard Analysis is one formulated solely with the \emph{nonstandard} definitions (of continuity, convergence, etc) rather than the usual `epsilon-delta' definitions.
-We shall make use of the classification provided by \emph{Reverse Mathematics} (See Section \ref{RM}) to establish that the scope of the template $\CI$ includes most of non-set theoretical mathematics.
+We shall make use of the classification provided by \emph{Reverse Mathematics} (see Section \ref{RM}) to establish that the scope of the template $\CI$ includes most of non-set theoretical mathematics.
 In view of this \emph{huge} scope, the `unreasonable effectiveness of Nonstandard Analysis' is no exaggeration, and even comes as a surprise in light of the claims by Bishop and Connes regarding the constructive nature of Nonstandard Analysis, as discussed in Section \ref{foef}.
 We discuss the aim of this paper in detail in Section \ref{haim} by way of an elementary example.

 On a historical note, the late Grigori Mints has repeatedly pushed the author to investigate the computational content of classical Nonstandard Analysis.
 In particular, Mints conjectured the existence of results analogous or similar to Kohlenbach's \emph{proof mining} program (\cite{kohlenbach3}).
 The latter program has its roots in Kreisel's pioneering work on the `unwinding' of proofs, where the latter's goal is similar to ours: \begin{quote} \emph{To determine the constructive \(recursive\) content or the constructive equivalent of the non-constructive concepts and theorems used in mathematics}, particularly arithmetic and analysis.
 (Emphasis in original on \cite{kreimiearivier}*{p.\ 155}) \end{quote} We discuss the connection of our results to proof mining in Section \ref{swisch} below.
-In particular, we show how the well-known limitations of the proof mining of classical mathematics are avoided by studying \emph{pure} (classical) Nonstandard Analysis.